How to shop around for motorcycle insurance

 Advanced riding courses

-If you have got a recognised qualification like a BMF Blue Riband ticket or ROSPA advanced test that could get you up to 10% off.
+If you have got a recognised qualification like a BMF Blue Riband ticket or ROSPA advanced test, that could get you up to 10% off.
 Find out more about advanced riding courses by reading our article here.

 If you do cancel the policy early, you can expect to get anywhere between 75% back up to one month, to just 10% up to eight months.